What to see and do in Bangkok: Must-sees?

 How to get around Bangkok?

-Most of the city is within walking distance but there are some areas that are far away.
-For us, the best way to get around was with Grab as the prices are very affordable.
-As we have been telling you and advising you, in Asia taxis don't usually use a meter, but the price is agreed beforehand.
-As they know that you are a tourist they will inflate the price a lot, so for us the best option to move around is Grab as it is very transparent.
-What you can also do is check the price in Grab to find out how much the taxi or tuk tuk will charge you and negotiate.
+As we have been telling you and advising you, in Asia cabs do not usually use a taximeter, but the price is agreed in advance.
+As they know that you are a tourist they will inflate the price a lot, so for us the best option to move around is Grab as it is super transparent.
+What you can also do is to see the price in Grab to know how much the cab or tuk tuk has to charge you and negotiate.
+Unlike what you would think, tuk tuks are usually more expensive than cabs.

 What to do in Bangkok?